Getting Started with tmux - Terminal Multiplexing Basics

 Lina: Wait, this is genuinely moving!
 Is "SSH disconnect is no longer scary" really just this?

 Common confusion: Typing exit in the shell destroys the session.
-To step away you must use Ctrl+b → d (detach). exit closes the session, and tmux attach won't bring it back.
+A destroyed session cannot be brought back by tmux attach.
+The only way to step away is Ctrl+b → d (detach).

 4. What Is a Prefix Key?